xitrum-framework/xitrum/README.rst

   is controller-first like Scalatra, not
   `view-first <http://www.assembla.com/wiki/show/liftweb/View_First>`_ like Lift.
 * Typesafe, in the spirit of Scala.
-* Asynchronous, in the spirit of Netty.
+* Async, in the spirit of Netty.
 * Sessions can be stored in cookies or clustered Hazelcast.

 Hazelcast also gives: